 This circuit will tie in with the Western Winter circuit which ends on May 11, 2021 in Kanab, Utah.
 It will work its way north through Utah, Western Wyoming, up through Montana, over through the top of Idaho, Northern Cascades of Washington and then working its way down the coasts of Washington and Oregon.
 It will include the following National Parks: Zion, Bryce, Escalante, Capital Reef, Canyonlands, Arches, Tetons, Yellowstone, Glacier, Northern Cascades and the Olympia Peninsula just to name a few of the highlights.
 There will be lots of hiking, biking, kayaking, fishing and exploring all these famous National Parks.

 There will be 2 additional circuits that will tie in with this one.
-One will continue down the coast into the California Redwoods before heading inland and eventually working its way to FOY in time for the Annual WIN Dance Rally.
+One will continue down the coast into the California Redwoods down through the Central Coast of California, eventually working its way to FOY in time for the Annual WIN Dance Rally.
 The other one will head inland to Crater Lake and eventually working its way down Hwy 395 in California ending at FOY the end of October.

 Note some of these dates and places may change as we go along.
 We will do our best not to change the places that need reservations.